spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 # App Profiles

-App Profiles are templates created with preconfigured services required for Palette Virtual Cluster deployment.
+App Profiles are templates created with pre-configured services required for Palette Virtual Cluster deployment.
 App Profiles provide a way to drive consistency across virtual clusters.

 You create App Profiles to meet specific types of workloads on your Palette [Virtual Clusters](/devx/palette-virtual-clusters).
 You can use containers, Helm Charts, custom manifest, containers, and other out-of-the-box such as databases, message queue systems, and object storage.
 Check out the Palette Dev Engine [Services](/devx/app-profile/services) documentation to learn more about the available services.